 A hulking and magnificent animal in its own right, approximately 400 – 500 Tule Elk roam the Owens Valley area, mostly between Lone Pine and Bishop.
-This subspecies (Cervus canadensis ssp. nannodes) of elk is not native to the East Sierra but is actually from the San Joaquin Valley and coastal areas.
+This subspecies (Cervus Canadensis ssp. nannodes) of elk is not native to the East Sierra but is actually from the San Joaquin Valley and coastal areas.
 Primarily an inhabitant of open valleys, the Sierra was a barrier to eastward migration.
 These elk derive their name from the tule plant that it feeds on, which grows in marshlands of the Central Valley to the grassy hills of the coast.

-An estimated 500,000 tule elk roamed these regions when Europeans first arrived to California.
-As the Central Valley was settled by ranchers and farmers in the 1800’s, elk numbers and habitat gradually diminished to a point where they were in danger of extinction.
+An estimated 500,000 tule elk roamed these regions when Europeans first arrived in California.
+As the Central Valley was settled by ranchers and farmers in the 1800s, elk numbers and habitat gradually diminished to a point where they were in danger of extinction.
 Legislation was passed to protect them in 1873.
 And even though they began to recover, farmers considered the elk a nuisance because they would eat their crops.
 As the valley’s communities and farmland developed further, the elk became imperiled.
 In 1933, a rancher named Walter Dow took about 55 penned elk to his ranch in Owens Valley.
-Although they were removed from their native habitat, they adapted and flourished and now occupy City of Los Angeles, Bureau of Land Management, and Inyo National Forest land.
+Although they were removed from their native habitat, they adapted and flourished and now occupy the City of Los Angeles, Bureau of Land Management, and Inyo National Forest land.

-Tule elk is the smallest subspecies of all American elks.
+Tule elk are the smallest subspecies of all American elks.
 Smaller in stature than Rocky Mountain and Roosevelt Elk, the average adult male weight is only 450 to 550 pounds (200 to 250 kg) while females average 375 to 425 pounds (170 to 193 kg).

 Tule elk can reliably be found in Carrizo Plain National Monument, Point Reyes National Seashore, and portions of the Owens Valley.